-What does this mean to you and your marriage?
-If you or your spouse has been unfaithful, you're facing a very difficult problem that has resulted at the end of many once-happy marriages.
+What does this mean for you and your marriage?
+If you or your spouse has been unfaithful, you're likely facing a very difficult problem that has resulted at the end of many once-happy marriages.
 Can you and your spouse recover from it?
-And, if you manage to keep the marriage together, what kind of marriage can it possibly be?
-With this problem just as with most others, educating yourself on the subject is the best way to start.
+And, if you manage to keep the marriage together, what kind of relationship can it possibly be?
+As with most others, educating yourself on the subject is the best way to start with this problem.

 Most married people consider marital infidelity a serious breach of trust.
 When you engage in marital infidelity, you violate the agreement you have with your spouse to remain emotionally faithful and sexually exclusive with them.
 This agreement can be a written contract or merely an assumption that fidelity is one of the most basic ingredients of marriage.

-We give sexual infidelity many different names: cheating, sleeping around, having an affair or liaison, being unfaithful, adultery, having a fling, or having extramarital sex.
-As for emotional infidelity, we call it: an emotional affair, flirting, being emotionally unfaithful, fooling around, and even the old-fashioned hanky-panky.
-Or, we might just say, ' Something is going on between them.'
+Sexual infidelity has many different names: cheating, sleeping around, having an affair or liaison, being unfaithful, adultery, having a fling, or having extramarital sex.
+As for emotional infidelity, we may call it: an emotional affair, flirting, being emotionally unfaithful, fooling around, and even the old-fashioned hanky-panky.
+Or, we might say,' Something is going on between them.'

 Loss Of Trust

-When someone is unfaithful in their marriage, they tend to cover their other relationship with deceit, subterfuge, and outright lies.
+When people are unfaithful in their marriage, they cover their other relationships with deceit, subterfuge, and outright lying.
 When you create this massive smokescreen, your spouse may find it hard to trust what you tell them for a long time.
-They may even suspect you when you're truthful.
-After all, how do they know, considering that you've deceived them so many times before?
+They may even be suspicious when you're being truthful.
+After all, how do they know, considering that you've received them so many times before?

 Even the partner who cheated may feel a loss of trust in their spouse.
-This can happen if they understand how much they've hurt their spouse and have a hard time believing their spouse doesn't want to hurt them back.
+This can happen if they understand how much they've hurt their spouse and have difficulty believing their spouse doesn't want to hurt them back.
 Also, if the unfaithful spouse didn't believe they and their spouse would ever cheat on them, their behavior may make them feel disillusioned.
-They may now think it's possible or even probable that their spouse is cheating on them, too.
-So, they don't trust their spouse.
+They may now think it's possible or even probable that their spouse is cheating on them, too, so they don't trust their spouse.

 Loss Of Emotional Intimacy After Infidelity

-When your spouse has been engaged in marital infidelity, they've been emotionally intimate with someone else.
-The present situation now corrupts any emotional connection you had with them before.
+When your spouse has been engaged in marital infidelity, they may have been emotionally intimate with someone else.
+The present situation can corrupt any emotional connection you had with them before.
 The emotional intimacy may begin to fade even before you know about the affair.
-In fact, sometimes it happens before the affair itself and is a major cause of the affair.
+Sometimes it happens before the affair itself and is a major cause of the affair.

 Loss Of Sexual Intimacy

 Typically, when one partner or both partners have cheated, neither feels a sense of intimacy with their spouse.
 They might stop having sex altogether.
-The partner who is unfaithful was more interested in having extramarital sex and may now be mourning the loss of that relationship.
+The unfaithful partner was more interested in having extramarital sex and may now be mourning the loss of that relationship.

 A partner who hasn't cheated even though their spouse has may feel too angry, rejected, disrespected, and hurt to want sexual intimacy with them.
-They just don't want to put themselves in that vulnerable position again, or at least, not right away.
+They don't want to put themselves in that vulnerable position again, or at least not right away.

 You might still have sex with your spouse after one of you has had a sexual affair.
-However, because the emotional connection is no longer there between the spouses, sex between them may become bland, mechanical, and unsatisfying.
+However, sex may become bland, mechanical, and unsatisfying because the emotional connection might be diminished.
 What's more, one or both of you might lose your drive to have sex with your spouse.

 Increased Negative Emotions

-When we have an extremely painful experience, it's hard to move on until we deal with it completely.
-The injured spouse might feel stuck in their feelings of hurt, anger, and confusion.
-The person who had an affair might feel stuck in guilt as well as mourning for the other relationship that could have been.
+When we have an extremely painful experience, it's hard to move on until we allow ourselves to process our emotions fully.
+The spouse who has been betrayed might feel stuck in their feelings of hurt, anger, and confusion.
+The person who had an affair might feel stuck in guilt and mourning for the other relationship that could have been.

-Is It Possible To Be Happy In Your Marriage After Infidelity?
+Is It Possible To Rebuild Your Marriage After Infidelity?

 After marital infidelity, any of these things can happen: